What is Optical Sensor ?

 Fiber optic sensors use optical sensing fibers to sense things.
 These fibers can send light far with little loss.
 They are not affected by electromagnetic interference.
 This makes them great for harsh environments and remote sensing.

-Fiber optic sensors can measure a wide range of physical quantities, such as temperature, pressure, strain, and chemical concentration.
+Fiber optic sensors can measure a wide range of physical quantity of light, such as temperature, pressure, strain, and chemical concentration.
 In a fiber optic temperature sensor, the fiber’s refractive index changes with temperature.

 This change affects how converts light moves through the fiber.
 By measuring device these changes in the light signal, we can find the temperature accurately.
 Fiber optic sensors are often used in aerospace, oil and gas exploration, and medical diagnostics.